stylersnico/abyssproject-wiki/en/starlink/port-opening-behind-starlink-purevpn.md

 # Introduction
-The goal of this guide is to be able to open an inboud port on a Starlink connection by using an external VPN like PureVPN here.
+The goal of this guide is to be able to open an inbound port on a Starlink connection by using an external VPN like PureVPN here.

 > We will use PureVPN, but we don't have any affiliation with them.
 > You must have the subscription with the **Port Forwarding** add-on:https://www.purevpn.com/port-forwarding